 - Leadership style.
 There are clear differences between males and females in their management and leadership styles, probably reflecting their genetics.
 Distinguishing traits of male leaders are autonomy, independence, and competition, while those of women are relations, interdependence, and cooperation.
 Both have their advantages.

 - Operational style.
-For operational purposes, men move quicker, are more analytical, more focused and concentrate more on the short-term and on rules.
+For operational purposes, men move quicker, are more analytical, more focused, and concentrate more on the short-term and on rules.
 In contrast, women generally gather more data, consider their context, think more long-term, and rely also on their intuitive and sympathizing characteristics.
 No comments on which is better.

 - Organizational style.
 Status and rank are important for men, whereas women are more comfortable working in a flat hierarchy.
-The structure of preferred by males resembles a hierarchy or pyramid, where authority stems from one’s position within the hierarchy, and the emphasis is more upon goals and objectives than on the process.
+The structure often preferred by males resembles a hierarchy or pyramid, where authority stems from one’s position within the hierarchy, and the emphasis is more upon goals and objectives than on the process.

 - Business relationship style.
 For men, business relationships are more competitive, and power is enhanced through the control of information, which may be hoarded rather than shared.
-Women have larger social networks, for advice and resources, and relationships with other businesswomen are more nurturing than competitive.
+Women have larger social networks, for advice and resources, and relationships with other business women are more nurturing than competitive.

 - Emotional style.
 The biggest surprise for me was the finding that men seek larger “emotional” networks – the complex of associations that provide warmth, praise, and encouragement.
 Also, men tend to show more emotion in business than women do, as a form of domination and intimidation.